srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 * Copy the downloaded device certificate into the root folder of the application
 * Configure the application in Visual Studio Code

-1. Within the Azure portal, navigate to the **Device Provisioning Service** blade, and the **Overview** pane.
+1. In the Azure portal, open your Device Provisioning Service blade and ensure that the **Overview** pane is selected.

-1. On the **Overview** pane, copy the **ID Scope** for the Device Provisioning Service, and save it for reference later.
+1. On the **Overview** pane, copy the **ID Scope** for the Device Provisioning Service, and save it for later reference.

     There is a copy button to the right of the value that will appear when you hover over the value.

     The **ID Scope** will be similar to this value: `0ne0004E52G`

-1. Open Windows File Explorer, and then navigate to the folder where `new-device.cert.pfx` was downloaded.
+1. Open Windows File Explorer, and then navigate to the folder where the `sensor-thl-2000-device.cert.pfx` certificate file was downloaded.

-1. Use File Explorer to create a copy of the `new-device.cert.pfx` file.
+1. Use File Explorer to create a copy of the `sensor-thl-2000-device.cert.pfx` file.

 1. In File Explorer, navigate to the Starter folder for lab 6 (Automatic Enrollment of Devices in DPS).